 Teachers will review the Crisis Management Plan with students at the beginning of the year.

 DELIVERIES AND MESSAGES

-School personnel will make every effort to get items and messages that are delivered to the school to the appropriate person.
-However, the school is not responsible for lost, stolen, or undeliverable items.
 Instructional times will not be interrupted for messages.
 At no time will the school accept deliveries of balloons or items with floating attachments.